usnistgov/OSCAL/docs/content/documentation/schema/_index.md

 title: Schema Reference
 description: OSCAL Schema Reference
 weight: 50
+sidenav:
+  activerenderdepth: 2
+  inactiverenderdepth: 2
 ---

-The OSCAL project is developing each OSCAL [layer](https://pages.nist.gov/OSCAL/docs/) as one or more models, which are each defined in multiple formats.
+The OSCAL project is developing each OSCAL [layer](/learnmore/architecture/) as one or more models, which are each defined in multiple formats.
 The following image dipicts each layer and the corresponding model(s) for each layer.

 {{<imagemap src="oscal-layers.png" width="932" height="589" alt="oscal layers and models">}}
   {{<area href="catalog/" alt="Catalog Model" title="Catalog Model" shape="rect" coords="195,500,896,571">}}